Click here to learn more.

 The wee French Bulldog is popular with celebrities -- actor Leonardo di Caprio shares custody of his Frenchie with ex-girlfriend Gisele Bündchen (no word on how the dog and Tom Brady get along).
 Lifestyle maven Martha Stewart’s Frenchies have their own very popular blog.

-The French Bulldog should be on the short list of breeds for anyone who lives without a vast tract of suburban backyard.
+Bulldog should be on the short list of breeds for anyone who lives without a vast tract of suburban backyard.
 He's also a good choice for those who might have trouble giving a more active breed ample exercise.

 The Frenchie will make you laugh.
 He's a charming, clever dog with a sense of humor and a stubborn streak.
 Bred for centuries as a companion, he's very fond of people, and becomes particularly attached to his family.
 In fact, sometimes he becomes a little too attached, which means he's not the best choice for someone who'll be away long hours every day.
 It also means he absolutely, positively cannot live in the backyard or garage, but only indoors as a member of the family.
 That's doubly true given that he, like all bracycephalic, or "flat-faced" breeds, has difficulty regulating his body temperature and needs to live in a climate-controlled environment.